a00908270/masterthesis/thesis.md

 ### Quality

-The execution stack shall comply with the following quality features:
+ConbexNN shall comply with the following quality features:

 * Standard RESTful API
 * the user interface works on all common browsers and devices (responsive design)